golddranks/lfs_docker/README.md

 4. Chroot to the minimal system.
 The Linux kernel is still the one of the host system, but all the tools and libraries of the host system are made unavailable by the chroot.
-We do this to ensure reproducibility; both the tools we use to build the LFS system, and the system itself are build from source by us.
+We do this to ensure reproducibility; both the tools we use to build the LFS system, and the system itself are built from source by us.
 5. Using the minimal toolset, we build and install all the programs and libraries we need to build a working Linux system.
 6. After building and installing, we configure the system.
 7. Finally, we build and install the Linux kernel, and make the system bootable.